 Start off by getting an idea of what you like and what works best for both your industry and for the job you are applying for.
 There’s tons of great resume examples and templates that you can find in just a quick internet search.
 All good templates will have a section for your name, contact information, education, and work experience.

 - Create a simple, clean, and concise format for your resume.
 Understand that your resume may be reviewed by an Applicant Tracking System before an actual person, so keep it easy-to-read!

 - Choose a clean and simple font and color.
 Try using bold and italic for emphasis rather than font color.

 - Keep the page count to 1-2 pages.

-- Build your career experiences in reverse chronological order (most recent first).
+- Start with a career summary and build your experiences in reverse chronological order (most recent first).